-Waves of Grief, Audrey Ellis Foundation is a 501(c)(3) nonprofit organization founded in loving memory of Audrey Ellis- a devoted nurse, ocean lover, and beloved twin sister.
-Inspired by her life and legacy, we create nature-based spaces that support individuals and communities in navigating grief with compassion, ritual, and connection.
+Founded by Kelsey Ellis, Waves of Grief, Audrey Ellis Foundation is a 501(c)(3) nonprofit organization founded in loving memory of Audrey Ellis- a devoted nurse, ocean lover, and joyful healer.
+Inspired by her legacy we create nature-based spaces that support individuals and communities in navigating grief with compassion, ritual, and connection.

 Since 2020, Waves of Grief has supported thousands of people across the globe through monthly Second Sunday gatherings, immersive retreats, and community-based grief circles.